janmenne/Running-Thief-Problem/README.md

 ## Usage

 ```
-After installing and running the program will return the perfect way for the specified RTP.
+After installing and running the program will return the perfect way for the before specified RTP.
 ```

 ## Contributing